Choujindeng/demo_ios/iOS_Doc_EN/iOS_Integration_Guide.md

 After native ad has been successfully loaded, you can call the showing API to show it:

 <pre><code>-(void) showAD {
-    UPArpuNativeADConfiguration *config = [[UPArpuNativeADConfiguration alloc] init];
+    ATNativeADConfiguration *config = [[ATNativeADConfiguration alloc] init];
     config.ADFrame = CGRectMake(.0f, 64.0f, CGRectGetWidth(self.view.bounds), 400.0f);
     config.delegate = self;
     config.renderingViewClass = [DMADView class];
-    DMADView *adView = (DMADView*)[[UPArpuAdManager sharedManager] retriveAdViewWithPlacementID:_placementIDs[_name] configuration:config];
+    DMADView *adView = (DMADView*)[[ATAdManager sharedManager] retriveAdViewWithPlacementID:_placementIDs[_name] configuration:config];
     adView.tag = adViewTag;
     [self.view addSubview:adView];
 }</code></pre>

 #### 7.3.1 Implement Custom Native Ad View

-To show ad, you have to define a custom ad view that is a subclass of the **UPNativeADView**, which confirms to the **UPNativeRendering** protocol.
+To show ad, you have to define a custom ad view that is a subclass of the **ATNativeADView**, which confirms to the **ATNativeRendering** protocol.
 That means you have to somehow implement the method listed in that protocol.
 In our demo, we do that by adding the various property, thus confirming to the protocol methods through those getters:
-<pre><code>@interface DMADView:UPArpuNativeADView
+<pre><code>@interface DMADView:ATNativeADView
 @property(nonatomic, readonly) UILabel \*advertiserLabel;
 @property(nonatomic, readonly) UILabel \*textLabel;
 @property(nonatomic, readonly) UILabel \*titleLabel;